Site last updated: Friday, June 12, 2026

 “I like the pick,” said Ralph McElhaney, who organized the draft party at the Penn Theater.
 “The coach we have now is an offensive coach.
 We can’t have enough offensive linemen.”

-“It was a great pick,” said George White of Chicora, who wore a Dermontti Dawson jersey to the event.
+“It was a great pick,” said George White, of Chicora, who wore a Dermontti Dawson jersey to the event.
 “They needed to fill a lineman need.”

-“Our offensive line needs help in the worst kind of way,” said Pat Seybert of Butler, who wore a Najee Harris jersey.
+“Our offensive line needs help in the worst kind of way,” said Pat Seybert, of Butler, who wore a Najee Harris jersey.

-“It’s not a surprise,” said Steve Gilliland, a former Butler County resident and a Steelers fan from Winston-Salem, N.C. who returned to Butler to co-host the event with his friend, McElhaney.
+“It’s not a surprise,” said Steve Gilliland, a former Butler County resident and a Steelers fan from Winston-Salem, N.C., who returned to Butler to co-host the event with his friend, McElhaney.
 “I think they’re trying to shore up the offensive line.”

-This year marks the third time in four years that the Steelers have chosen an offensive tackle with their first-round pick.
+This year marks the third time in four years the Steelers have chosen an offensive tackle with their first-round pick.
 In 2023 and 2024, the Steelers chose Broderick Jones and Troy Fautanu, respectively.

-More in Professional
+More in Local News

 Subscribe to our Daily Newsletter